allthingslinux/tux/docs/content/user/modules/fun/xkcd.md

   - xkcd
 ---

-# Xkcd
+# XKCD

-The `xkcd` command group allows users to browse and share comics from the popular [xkcd](https://xkcd.com) webcomic.
+The `xkcd` command group allows you to browse and share comics from the popular [xkcd](https://xkcd.com) webcomic.
 It provides easy access to the latest comics, random selections, or specific items from the xkcd library, complete with the comic's title text (hover text) and navigation buttons.

 ## Syntax